 Whether a party or attorney acted in bad faith or vexatiously can be either subjective or objective.
 Murray v.
 Playmaker Servs., LLC, 548 F. Supp.
 2d 1378, 1382 (S.D.
 Fla.
-2008) aff'd.
-325 F. App'x 873 (11th Cir.
+2008) aff'd, 325 F. App'x 873 (11th Cir.
 2009) (citing Amlong & Amlong, P.A. v.
-Denny's, Inc., 500 F.3d 1230, 1239-40 (11th Cir.
+Denny's, Inc., 500

+F.3d 1230, 1239-40 (11th Cir.
 2006)).
 Conduct which is reckless will satisfy this standard.
 Amlong & Amlong, 500 F.3d at 1240.
 "Determining whether conduct is reckless necessarily involves comparing the conduct objectively against the conduct of a reasonable attorney."
 Id.
 Courts have sanctioned attorneys for pursing claims when they knew from rulings in other cases in an MDL that there was no reasonable basis for pursuing the claims, see In re Silica Products Liab.
 Litig., 398 F. Supp.
 2d 563, 676 (S.D.
 Tex.
 2005), and where a plaintiff has asserted a claim that had previously been rejected, see Sharrow v.
 Fish, 501 F. Supp.
 202, 205 (S.D.N.Y.
 1980), and where a plaintiff over-pled to multiply the proceedings improperly, see Hicks v.
 Arthur, 891 F. Supp.
 213, 215 (E.D.
 Pa.
 1995) aff'd, 91 F.3d 123 (3d Cir.
 1996).

-Here, Plaintiff (and its counsel) knew it had asserted claims that could not withstand a motion to dismiss and knew that its Complaint was nearly identical to complaints that had previously been dismissed.
-Plaintiff's counsel explicitly conceded as much on the record, in public statements, in court and in filings to this Court, but pursued these claims anyway.
+Here, Plaintiffs (and their counsel) knew they had asserted claims that could not withstand a motion to dismiss and knew that their Complaint was nearly identical to complaints that had previously been dismissed.
+Plaintiffs' counsel explicitly conceded as much on the record, in public statements, in court and in filings to this Court, but pursued these claims anyway.
 This is vexatious and improper.

-Plaintiff's Complaint also improperly relied on group pleading and, as this Court recognized, alleged nothing about conduct actually undertaken by GEICO.
-Nor has Plaintiff ever asserted facts about GEICO to support its claims.
+Plaintiffs' Complaint also improperly relied on group pleading and, as this Court recognized, alleged nothing about conduct undertaken by GEICO.
+Nor have Plaintiffs ever asserted facts about GEICO to support their claims.

-Knowing it had asserted claims doomed from the start and knowing it had to allege facts about GEICO for its claims against GEICO to survive, Plaintiff could have spared GEICO and this Court's resources by dismissing its claims before GEICO's time to respond.
-Plaintiff also could have amended its Complaint to attempt to allege claims that could survive a motion to dismiss and facts about GEICO to support those claims.
-Instead, Plaintiff stood on its fatally deficient Complaint and never even attempted to fix Complaint's deficiencies or allege facts about GEICO, even after their claims were dismissed (initially) without prejudice.
-Plaintiff and its counsel have indisputably pursued claims vexatiously and in bad faith, have unnecessarily expanded the litigation, have wasted the Court's scarce resources, and pursued claims without a reasonable basis.
+Knowing they had asserted claims that were doomed from the start and knowing they had to allege facts about GEICO for their claims against GEICO to survive, Plaintiffs could have spared GEICO and this Court's resources by dismissing their claims before GEICO's time to respond.
+Plaintiffs also could have amended their Complaint to attempt to allege claims that could survive a motion to dismiss and facts about GEICO to support those claims.
+Instead, Plaintiffs stood on their fatally deficient Complaint and never even attempted to fix the deficiencies or allege facts about GEICO, even after their claims were dismissed (initially) without prejudice.
+Plaintiffs and their counsel have indisputably pursued claims vexatiously and in bad faith, have unnecessarily expanded the litigation, have wasted the Court's scarce resources, and pursued claims without a reasonable basis.